MSc Accounting and FinanceFind a programme

 This taught postgraduate programme is research-led and will draw heavily on academic literature.
 It will develop your ability to critically analyse technical aspects of accounting and finance practice and governance.

 In the first term you will explore contemporary issues in accounting and finance research literature.
 You will also build key skills in both quantitative and qualitative research methods.
 This will prepare you for the more specialist elective units taught in the second term.
-The final part of the MSc is a research-based dissertation.
+The final part of the MSc is a research-based dissertation, which involves identifying and analysing a research question in accounting and/or finance under the guidance of a member of staff.
 For those planning on undertaking a PhD, either at Bristol or elsewhere, this dissertation represents an important bridge between taught and advanced research studies.

 This programme develops skills for critical analysis of accounting and finance topics, which will be valuable in your future career.
 The strong conceptual foundation it offers will support students who want to pursue an academic or professional career in accounting or finance.